 All co-applicants must not only ‘Confirm’ but also ‘Approve’ their invitation to participate in the application electronically on the co-application summary page in advance of the submission deadline.

 From the application summary page, the application can be edited by clicking on the ‘Edit’ button.
 The different sections of the application form can then be accessed via the list of hyperlinked buttons on the left-hand side of the RMS webpage.
 You can move from page to page either by using the ‘Previous’ and ‘Next’ buttons, or using the list on the left-hand side of the web page.

 Most questions are associated with contextual help buttons and clicking on them will open up pop-up windows containing brief guidance notes that supplement the published guidance for applicants.
 It is strongly advised that applicants refer to the published guidance first and then use contextual help as they complete and review each question as contextual help is not designed to replace it.
 Mandatory questions are flagged with a red dot.

-The system will prevent your co-applicants accessing your application at the same time as you.
-This stops applicants and co-applicants inadvertently making changes to the same part of the application at the same time and overwriting each other’s work.
+The system will prevent your co-applicants from accessing your application at the same time as you.
+This stops applicants and co-applicants from inadvertently making changes to the same part of the application at the same time and overwriting each other’s work.

 Remember to save your work

 You will be prompted to save your work if you leave the browser in application editing mode.
 We recommend you save your work regularly to minimise the risk posed by any local computer or internet problems.
 You can save and return to the application form as often as you like prior to submission.

 Exiting and returning to work on your form